 IIT Ropar offers a variety of academic programmes for students with a wide range of backgrounds.
 Admission to many of these programmes are based on the students' performance in national level tests.
 For all undergraduate programmes, students are admitted after 10+2 schooling.
 The admission is done through JEE only.
+For further detail on admission to IIT Ropar, visit www.jeemain.nic.in.
 The various programmes and their specializations are listed below.